rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 Fixes #986

-Roku doesn't like when parens are used just to wrap a variable, for example, this will cause a run-time error:
+The BrightScript runtime doesn't like when parentheses are used exclusively to wrap a variable.
+For example, this will cause a run-time error:

 ```brs
 sub addSomeProperty(obj)